securityfirst/tent-content/contents_fr/communications/the-internet/advanced/anonymity-online-on-your-mobile.md

-[Title]: # (A
-o
-ymity o
-li
-e o
- your mobile)
+[Title]: # (Anonymity online on your mobile)
 [Order]: # (2)

-# A
-o
-ymity o
-li
-e o
- your mobile
+# Anonymity online on your mobile

-## Orbot a
+## Orbot and Orweb
-d Orweb

-Orbot is a free proxy app that e ables other apps to use the i ter et more securely.
-It uses Tor to e crypt your I ter et traffic a d the hides it by bou ci g through a series of computers arou d the world.
-This process takes a little lo ger, but the stro gest privacy a d ide tity protectio available is worth the wait.
+Orbot is a free proxy app that enables other apps to use the internet more securely.
+It uses Tor to encrypt your Internet traffic and then hides it by bouncing through a series of computers around the world.
+This process takes a little longer, but the strongest privacy and identity protection available is worth the wait.

-To lear
- how to i
-stall a
-d use Orbot, see the [Orbot tool guide](umbrella://lesso /orbot-&-orweb).
+To learn how to install and use Orbot, see the [Orbot tool guide](umbrella://lesson/orbot-&-orweb).

-Orweb is the safest browser o
- A
-droid.
-Orbot a
-d Orweb together circumve
-t web filters a
-d firewalls, a
-d offer a truly private i
-ter
-et co

-ectio
-.
-Both apps are available for A droid a d iPho e.To lear how to i stall a d use Orweb, see the [Orweb tool guide](umbrella://lesso /orbot-&-orweb).
+Orweb is the safest browser on Android.
+Orbot and Orweb together circumvent web filters and firewalls, and offer a truly private internet connection.
+Both apps are available for Android and iPhone.To learn how to install and use Orweb, see the [Orweb tool guide](umbrella://lesson/orbot-&-orweb).

-**Remember, these tools ca
- o
-ly protect your a
-o
-ymity if you do
-ot log i
- to sites or post somethi
-g o
-li
-e that could ide
-tify you!**
+**Remember, these tools can only protect your anonymity if you do not log in to sites or post something online that could identify you!**